NuGraph2 with Context-Aware Inputs: Physics-Inspired Improvements in Semantic Segmentation: Introduction

 Drawing inspiration from these prior works, our study investigates the impact of injecting physics-domain knowledge into the NuGraph2~\cite{nugraph2} network through tailored input features, auxiliary decoders, and loss regularization terms.
 In a LArTPC, three wire planes ($u$, $v$, $y$), arranged at different wire directions, collect ionization electrons drifting through the liquid argon.
 In NuGraph2, each detector hit is represented as a node.
 Delaunay triangulation algorithm is used to connect nodes belonging to the same plane (planar nodes), while a set of nexus nodes serves as inter-plane connection points, enabling information exchange between the different wire planes.
 NuGraph2 labels each detector hit (i.e. a planar node) based on a binary discriminator for signal vs background and a semantic classifier, where classes correspond to five different particle types: Minimum Ionizing Particles (MIPs), Highly Ionizing Particles (HIPs), electro-magnetic showers, Michel electrons, and diffuse activity.
 A more detailed introduction to NuGraph2 is in~\cite{explainability}.

-Our primary goal is to improve the network's ability to correctly label Michel electron hits, whose classification performance is significantly lower than that of other classes due to their underrepresentation in the dataset.
+One of our main goals is to improve the network's ability to correctly label Michel electron hits, which are harder to classify compared to other classes due to their scarcity or underrepresentation in the dataset.
+Michel electrons are an important signature in LArTPC neutrino detectors.
+One the one side, they represent a standard candle for the reconstruction of low-energy showers \cite{MicroBooNE:2017kvv, MicroBooNE:2021nss}, thus offering a tool for energy calibration critical for e.g. sterile neutrino searches or detection of neutrinos from supernova bursts.
+On the other hand, they also provide a unique handle for discriminating the muon charge and thus enhancing the sensitivity to determine the mass ordering with atmospheric neutrinos~\cite{Ternes:2019sak}.
 While our main focus is on Michel electrons, we also examine how Michel-targeted interventions may affect the classification accuracy of other particle classes.
-Similar to the NuGraph2 result~\cite{nugraph2}, our work is also based on the MicroBooNE public data sets~\cite{abratenko_2023_8370883,abratenko_2022_7261921}, which include simulated neutrino interactions from the Booster Neutrino Beam on top of off-beam data collected with the MicroBooNE detector~\cite{MicroBooNE:2016pwy}.
-More information on these data sets can be found in~\cite{Cerati:2023rtv}.
+Similar to the NuGraph2 result~\cite{nugraph2}, our work is also based on the MicroBooNE public datasets~\cite{abratenko_2023_8370883,abratenko_2022_7261921}, which include simulated neutrino interactions from the Booster Neutrino Beam on top of off-beam data collected with the MicroBooNE detector~\cite{acciarri2017design}.
+MicroBooNE is a 2.6 $\times$ 2.3 $\times$ 10.4 m time projection chamber immersed in liquid argon, corresponding to an active volume of 85 tonnes.
+Ionization electrons produced by charged particles traversing the argon medium drift in a constant electric field of 273 V/cm towards the anode which is instrumented with three wire planes at different angles (0, $\pm$60 degrees with respect to the vertical direction) that measure the incoming charge and that, once stereo views are combined, provide 3D imaging capabilities.
+Wires are spaced at a distance of 3 mm, for a total of over 8,200 wires.
+Signal from each wire is digitized every 0.5 $\mu$s.
+MicroBooNE operated from 2015 to 2020, and the collaboration authored over 80 publications to date.
+More information on these datasets can be found in~\cite{Cerati:2023rtv}.
 The code implementation is available on Github at \url{https://github.com/vitorgrizzi/nugraph_phys/tree/main_phys}.